airr-community/common-repo-wg/recommendations.md

 compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).

 **Recommendation 4: Commercially valuable AIRR sequence data.** In exceptional circumstances, AIRR sequence data may be commercially valuable.
 Where there is an intent to commercialize AIRR sequence data and/or associated antibodies, data generators may not want to share the sequences/antibodies of potential value.
-In these cases, data generators are encouraged to share all remaining sequences in a data set according to the default data sharing policy (Recommendation 1).
-In addition, data generators are encouraged to share commercially valuable sequences/materials via a confidentiality agreement/non-disclosure agreement (NDA) and/or a material transfer agreement (MTA), respectively.
+In these cases, data generators are encouraged to share the data via a confidentiality agreement/non-disclosure agreement (NDA) and/or a material transfer agreement (MTA), respectively.

 Compliant AIRR Data Repositories